-Classes begin at the freshman level with their basic general education courses in English, mathematics, science, social studies, communications, and computer literacy.
-Students also begin to take basic business courses including salesmanship, personnel management, advertising, and complete 30 hours of observation and participation in a high school marketing education class.
+Classes begin at the freshman level with general education courses in English, mathematics, science, social studies, communications, and computer literacy.
+Students also begin to take basic business courses including salesmanship, personnel management, and advertising,and complete 30 hours of observation and participation in a high school marketing education class during the sophomore year.
 As they enter their junior year they take more advanced marketing and education courses including marketing principles, management principles, merchandising, foundations of career and technical education, and human growth and development.
 In their senior year they prepare for their student teaching experience by taking curriculum and instructional methods courses and complete one final practicum course.
-During the summer between their junior and senior year, students must complete a marketing-related internship that gives them marketing-related practical experience.
+During the summer between their junior and senior year, students must complete a marketing-related field experience that gives them marketing-related practical experience.
 In their final semester, students complete a 14-week student teaching experience in a high school marketing education program under the direct supervision of an experienced marketing teacher.

-Students must take and pass the PRAXIS I test prior to enrolling in their senior practicum course (SEPS 408).
-They must pass the PRAXIS II (Marketing Education) test prior to registering for student teaching (SEPS 485).
-Virginia now requires all teacher licensure candidates to pass Virginia's Communication and Literacy Assessment.
+Students must take and pass the PRAXIS I test (or the SAT/ACT equivalent) prior to enrolling in their senior practicum course (SEPS 408).
+They must pass the PRAXIS II (Marketing Education) test, as well as the Virginia Communication and Literacy Assessment prior to registering for student teaching (SEPS 485).

 Old Dominion University's marketing education graduates successfully find jobs as marketing education teachers throughout the state.
 Some have sought and found positions in other states such as North Caroline, Florida, Illinois, Texas, New York, Colorado, and Maryland.
 In addition to taking positions as teachers, some graduates decide to enter the business world and have begun careers in banking, retailing, real estate, and professional sales.